-Mike Ludwig is Professor of Neurophysiology at the University of Edinburgh’s Centre for Integrative Physiology.
+Mike Ludwig is Professor of Neurophysiology at the University of Edinburgh’s Centre for Discovery Brain Sciences.

 Neurons use many different chemical signals to communicate information, including more than 100 different peptides.
 Neuropeptides are small proteinlike molecules and when released in the brain they have a powerful influence on specific behaviours.
 Our work focuses on two key neuropeptides — vasopressin and oxytocin — and their role in bonding, social interaction and autism spectrum disorder.